NHL offseason moves influenced by coronavirus' impact on cap - WHIZ News

 It’s a reason why several established players were left to wait until training camps opened before being signed to professional tryout contracts, which don’t count against the cap.
 They included defenseman Travis Hamonic (Vancouver), defenseman Michael Del Zotto (Columbus) and former Florida forward Mike Hoffman, who went on to sign a one-year, $4 million contract with St. Louis.

-And Krug was having difficulty envisioning the Bruins without Chara, while becoming familiar to his new surroundings in St. Louis after spending his first nine seasons in Boston.
+And Krug was having difficulty envisioning the Bruins without Chara, while becoming familiar with his new surroundings in St. Louis after spending his first nine seasons in Boston.

 “It’s a different challenge,” Krug said.
 “From a personal standpoint, I pretty much could’ve done training camp in Boston blindfolded.”